Skip to main content

 const removedCount = await this.sessionManager.removeById(this.sessionId);

-Comprehensive example of using the Session Manager
+Complex example of using Session Manager

 async init() {